Tuples, like lists, are ordered collections of items. But different than lists, tuples are immutable – their contents cannot be modified.

 (0, 255, 255)

-Unpacking a tuple only works if the amount of variables to the left of the equality matches the amount of items in the tuple.
+Unpacking a tuple only works if the number of variable to the left of the equality matches the number of items in the tuple.

 Here we have less variable names than values: